-Dr. Patriquin is director of Research and assistant professor in the Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
+Dr. Patriquin is the director of Research and a senior psychologist at Menninger, as well as an assistant professor in the Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
 She is board certified by the American Board of Professional Psychology (ABPP) in clinical child and adolescent psychology.

 Her research interests are in the biological precursors of mental illness and translating these findings into actionable clinical interventions.
 She is particularly interested in how we can improve mental health outcomes by developing and leveraging new technologies.
 Dr. Patriquin has published more than 50 scientific papers and book chapters, is co-editor of a psychology textbook and recently edited three special journal issues.
 She has also conducted more than 70 national and international presentations on her research.

 Her research has been funded by the National Institutes of Health, Organization for Autism Research and McNair Medical Institute.